 Children with Special Educational Needs or Disabilities

 All children on the islands are educated at the Five Islands School.
-The School has a well-defined inclusion policy and SEND policy.
-These policies describe the school's approach to ensuring children with SEND achieve great outcomes.
+The School has a well-defined SEND policy.
+The policy describe the school's approach to ensuring children with SEND achieve great outcomes.

 How much funding does the school or college have to support my child?